Max Takes a Bath

 Max Takes a Bath (Max prend un bain), also known by the title By the Doctor's Orders, is a French silent film directed by Lucien Nonguet and produced by the Pathé Frères company in 1910.
-This approximately seven minute long film was released in France and marks the beginnings of many trends that would become increasingly popular for cinema, such as the optical effect of the vertical vantage point.
-It also illustrates the start of Max Linder's popularity.
-Max Linder is one of the earliest, widely recognized and popular French film stars.
-Additionally, Linder was the first actor whose name could be used for advertisements which helped launch the success of what would become one of the most popular film genres of all time; the comedy.
+This film, approximately seven minutes long, popularized many trends in French cinema, such as the vertical vantage point.
+Max Takes a Bath also marks the start of the actor Max Linder's popularity; Max Linder was one of the earliest film stars, and is widely credited for his effect on comedy.